HumanSignal/label-studio/docs/source/guide/ml.md

 ## Active Learning
 The process of creating annotated training data for supervised machine learning models is often expensive and time-consuming.
 Active Learning is a branch of machine learning that seeks to **minimize the total amount of data required for labeling by strategically sampling observations** that provide new insight into the problem.
 In particular, Active Learning algorithms aim to select diverse and informative data for annotation, rather than random observations, from a pool of unlabeled data using **prediction scores**.
 For more theory read [our article on Towards data science](https://towardsdatascience.com/learn-faster-with-smarter-data-labeling-15d0272614c4).

 You can select a task ordering like `Predictions score` on Data manager and the sampling strategy will fit the active learning scenario.
-Label Studio will send a train signal to ML Backend automatically on the each annotation submit/update.
+Label Studio will send a train signal to ML Backend automatically on each annotation submit/update.
 You can enable these train signals on the **machine learning** settings page for your project.

 * If you need to retrieve and save predictions for all tasks, check recommendations from a [topic below](ml.html#Get-predictions-from-a-model).
 * If you want to delete all predictions after your model is retrained, check [this topic](ml.html#Delete-predictions).